outervation/promptyped/README.md

 Still heavily WIP so no guarantees of stability or correctness.

-Future tasks include:
+Planned future tasks include:
 * Adding support for focusing/unfocusing individual functions, rather than just files, to allow worker with larger files better.
-* Adding support for multiple simultaneous tasks
+* Adding support for multiple simultaneous tasks.
+* Adding support for Haskell as a project language, so promptyped can be used to write promptyped workflows.
-* Cleaning up the Haskell code
+* Cleaning up the Haskell code and making AppM a free monad, so the library can be unit tested.